Synagogue

 What’s the best time to visit?

-To avoid crowds, consider visiting during weekdays or in the early morning.
-Additionally, check for any special events or exhibitions that may enhance your experience.
+To avoid crowds, consider visiting during weekdays or early in the morning.
+This can enhance your experience by allowing for a quieter atmosphere.

 Is it wheelchair accessible?